 skip to main content

-John Shortt wins 200m backstroke gold and sets a new world junior record
+'It's amazing' - John Shortt wins 200m backstroke gold and sets a new world junior record

-John Shortt celebrates his golden performance in Poland
+John Shortt celebrates with his gold medal

-John Shortt celebrates his golden performance in Poland
+John Shortt celebrates with his gold medal

 Swimming out of lane four, having set a national record to secure his place in the final, the 18-year-old started strongly and made the halfway turn in second place with France's Mewen Tomac setting a blistering early pace.